TelemetryDeck/SwiftSDK/README.md

 ## Developing this SDK

 Your PRs on TelemetryDeck's Swift Client are very much welcome.
 Check out the [SwiftClientTester](https://github.com/TelemetryDeck/SwiftClientTester) project, which provides a harness you can use to work on the library and try out new things.

+When making a new release, run `./tag-release.sh MAJOR.MINOR.PATCH` to bump the version string in the SDK, create a new commit and tag that commit accordingly all in one step.